 How to Stay Safe During Athletic Activity and Sports

-Try to find trails or paths for running, walking or biking that are not crowded.
+Try to find trails or paths for running, walking, or biking that are not crowded so you can keep six feet of space between you and people from other households.
 This may mean going during times that are less crowded, such as early or late in the day.